openvinotoolkit/openvino/docs/documentation.md

 You can choose to use the [OpenVINO™ Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction), a web-based tool that guides you through the process of converting, measuring, optimizing, and deploying models.
 This tool also serves as a low-effort introduction to the toolkit and provides a variety of useful interactive charts for understanding performance.

 ## Media Processing
-The OpenVINO™ toolkit comes with several sets of libraries and tools that add capability and flexibility to the toolkit.
-These include [DL Streamer](@ref gst_samples_README), a utility that eases creation of pipelines via command line or API, and optimized versions of OpenCV and OpenCL.
+You can also add media processing capabilities to your application using third-party additional tools and libraries, which include [Intel® Deep Learning Streamer (Intel® DL Streamer)](https://dlstreamer.github.io), a utility that eases creation of pipelines via command line or API, and optimized versions of [OpenCV](https://opencv.org/).